Scratch-Cloud-Services/scratch-cloud-services/st-tweets/README.md

 Use the `-d` option to run st-tweets in the foreground.
 All output will go to stdout/stderr.

 Pass it the `-l` option followed by the file path of the log.
 When st-tweets daemonizes all output will go here (by default output goes to `/dev/null`).
+If the file does not exist it will be created.
 This option does not have any effect when the `-d` option is used.